 Mr. Savage has tried numerous cases to verdict and is a member of the American Board of Trial Advocates.
 He has extensive experience in arbitrating and mediating cases.
 Mr. Savage has volunteered his services as a settlement officer for the Los Angeles County Superior Court Special Civil Settlement Program.
 Mr. Savage frequently lectures to dentists and dental assistants in the field of dental malpractice.

 Mr. Savage joined the State Bar of California in 1989.
 He is admitted to practice in the United States Court of Appeal, Ninth Circuit (1989) and U.S. District Court, Central District (1989).
 He is a member of the American Bar Association, the Association of Southern California Defense Counsel, and the Defense Research Institute.
 He has served as the Chair of the Law Practice Management Committee of the Defense Research Institute, and also serves on its Trial Tactics and Techniques Committee.
 He has served in the past as a Committee Chair with the Association of Southern California Defense Counsel.

 When away from work, Mr. Savage can be found attending sporting events and playing golf.
-A native of San Luis Obispo and raised in Southern Arizona, Mr. Savage resides in Huntington Beach with his son Calvin and daughter Tana.
+A native of San Luis Obispo and raised in Southern Arizona, Mr. Savage resides in Huntington Beach with his wife Tracy, son Calvin and daughter Tana.

 - California, 1989; United States Court of Appeal, Ninth Circuit; U.S. District Court, Central District

 - Graduate of the University of San Diego School of Law, 1989